Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1862, two men, Joseph Wise and Richard Scott were charged of having on the 6th December 1862 stolen 22 heads of cabbage to the value of 2s, 6d, the property of Frederick Beman of Bray Parish.

-On the Tuesday the 26th June 1866 Frederick Beman accidentally fell from a scaffold whilst carrying out work on a building at Monkey Island, Bray, Berkshire, breaking his leg.
+On Tuesday 26th June 1866 Frederick Beman accidentally fell from a scaffold whilst carrying out work on a building at Monkey Island, Bray, Berkshire, breaking his leg.
+The Reading Mercury reported:

 "I had been repairing the interior plastering of Bray Church, and Ford was my labourer.
 I saw him go up the scaffold; he took a pail, turned round, and then jumped off the scaffold.
 I did not see his foot slip.
 It was a very damp morning, he had just been out to fetch us some beer, when he told me his foot slipped and he jumped to save himself."